Ezzard Charles: Legacy

 Charles was The Ring magazine Fighter of the Year in 1949 and 1950.

 In 1976, Cincinnati honored Charles by changing the name of Lincoln Park Drive to Ezzard Charles Drive.
-This was the street of his residence during the height of his career.
+This was the street of his residence at the height of his career.

 In 2002, Charles was ranked No. 13 on The Ring magazine's list of the 80 Best Fighters of the Last 80 Years.

 Muhammad Ali said in his own autobiography:

 "Ezzard Charles was a truly great fighter and champion.
 He was the only heavyweight champion, other than a young Sonny Liston, who I think would have really troubled me at my best."

 In 2007, ESPN online ranks Ezzard Charles as the 27th greatest boxer of all time, ahead of such notable fighters as Mike Tyson, Larry Holmes and Jake LaMotta.

 In 2007, prominent boxing historian Bert Sugar listed Charles as the seventh greatest Heavyweight of all time.

 In 2009, Boxing magazine listed Ezzard Charles as the greatest Light Heavyweight fighter ever, ahead of the likes of Archie Moore, Bob Foster, Michael Spinks and Gene Tunney.

 In 2019, Ezzard Charles was named the 13th greatest pound for pound fighter of all time by the IBRO (International Boxing Research Organisation).

 Coming in the 13th position is Ezzard Charles with 200 points.
 Charles finished 1st at light-heavyweight, in the top 20 at middleweight and in the top 20 at heavyweight.
 Charles impressive record of opponents; going 3-0 over Archie Moore, 2-0 over Charley Burley, 4-1 against Jimmy Bivins, 3-0 over Joey Maxim as well as 8 successful title defenses at heavyweight prove he was one of boxing’s best.
 21 of 31 voters had Charles in the top 20, 7 of those had him in the top 10.
 Charles finished tied 12-13th last time, so falls in about the same spot as IBRO’s last pound for pound poll.